Sportx666/ExcelFix24/README.md

 ## Deployment
 The site is built and deployed automatically using [GitHub Actions](.github/workflows/hugo-gh-pages.yml).
 The generated content in `public` is published to the `gh-pages` branch.
 Configure the repository's GitHub Pages settings to serve the site from this branch.

+## Styling
+All site styles are compiled into `static/assets/css/custom.css`.
+Previous SCSS sources have been removed because the build does not use Hugo Pipes.
+Edit the `custom.css` file directly if you need to adjust the design.